plasmo-dev/Plasmo.jl/docs/src/documentation/modeling.md

 nodes[2][:x]
 ```

-## Adding LinkConstraints
+## Adding OptiEdges
-[`LinkConstraint`](@ref)s are linear constraints that couple variables across optinodes.
+An [OptiEdge](@ref) can be used to couple variables across optinodes.
 The simplest way to create a linking constraint
 is to use the [`@linkconstraint`](@ref) macro.
 This macro accepts the same input as the `@constraint` macro, but it requires variables to be on at least two different optinodes.

 ```jldoctest modeling
 julia> @linkconstraint(graph1, linkconref, n1[:x] + nodes[2][:x] + nodes[3][:x] == 3)
 linkconref: n1[:x] + nodes[2][:x] + nodes[3][:x] = 3.0
 ```
-!!! note

-    Nonlinear link-constraints are not yet supported.

 ## Solving and Querying Solutions